jayniz/zeta/README.md

 - these contracts are formatted in human readable markdown
 - you never have to know/care about other services or repositories

-Old Maid will:
+Zeta will:
 - know the rest of your infrastructure and fetches the contracts of all other services
 - alert you if your change in service X breaks service Y
 ```

 In an infrastructure where many services are talking with each other, it's sometimes hard to know **how changes in one service affect other services**, as each project often just knows about itself.
 Even if local tests pass, you can't know what other services might be affected when you make changes to a service.

-*Old Maid* tackles this problem by allowing each service to define which objects it consumes, and which objects it publishes - in simple Markdown (specifically [MSON](https://github.com/apiaryio/mson)).It doesn't matter if these objected are transported via a HTTP, a message broker like RabbitMQ or any other mean.
+*Zeta* tackles this problem by allowing each service to define which objects it consumes, and which objects it publishes - in simple Markdown (specifically [MSON](https://github.com/apiaryio/mson)).It doesn't matter if these objected are transported via a HTTP, a message broker like RabbitMQ or any other mean.

 ## Walk this way